A history of East-the-Water (part 2)

 In the time of Henry VIII

 In 1541 Henry VIIIís dissolution of the monasteries saw Buckland Abbey acquired by Sir Richard Greynfeld, who retained it for a mere 20 years before selling it on to Sir Francis Drake.

 In 1542 Henry VIII's official antiquary, John Leland, visited the West-country.
 On visiting Bideford, he noted that in Barnstaple Street, East-the-Water, there was ďa praty quick [meaning lively] streate of Smithes and other occupiers for shipp crafte.Ē

-On 19 July 1545 the English flagship Mary Rose sank in the Solent, carrying its Bideford-based captain, Roger Greynfelde (another of the Granville dynasty) to a watery grave.
+On 19 July 1545 the English flagship Mary Rose sank in the Solent, carrying its Bideford-based captain, Roger Greynfelde (father of Sir Richard, the naval hero) to a watery grave.

 A leader in ship-building

 By 1549 the Granville family, besides changing the spelling of their name yet again, had established themselves in both manors of Bideford and Stowe, with branches of the family overseeing each.
-Richard Greynfelde (d 1549/50) was clearly based in Bideford, as he left his mansion house in the town to his grandson Sir Richard Grenville (1542-1591).
+Richard Greynfelde (d 1549/50) clearly had a base in Bideford, as he left his mansion house in the town to his grandson Sir Richard Grenville (1542-1591).

 The Exeter Records for 1565 demonstrate that Bidefordís shipyards could already produce a ship of 250 tons, making East-the-Water one of the most significant ship-building centers in the west.

 In 1572 simmering unrest in France between the ruling Roman came to a head in the Saint Bartholomew's Day Massacre.
 The assassination of several Huguenot leaders was followed by mob violence against the group.
 Many leading Huguenots were killed and a